 How to find a will can be a very stressful and chaotic process, but this should not keep you down.
 You must exhaust all avenues before giving up.
 Don’t let the intestacy laws decide how the assets of your loved one will be distributed.
 This is because family members are frequently disoriented, and emotionally torn apart trying to predict what their loved one wanted.

 The U.S. Will Registry is a system that exists to ensure no will is left untraced when needed.
-If you are wondering how to find out if someone has a will?
-Attorneys and the public use the U.S. Will Registry’s “Find a Will” search service to help locate missing wills.
+Attorneys and the public use The U.S. Will Registry’s “Find a Will” search service to help locate missing wills.